lichengzh/lichengzh.github.io/_pages/teaching.md

 permalink: /teaching/
 ---
 # Instructor
 * ECON 3330 Economics of Health, The University of Texas at Dallas.
-(Fall 2020)
+(Fall 2020, Spring 2021)

 # Teaching Assistant
 * ECON 2302 Principles of Microeconomics, The University of Texas at Dallas.
 (Fall 2017, Spring 2018, Fall 2018, Spring 2019, Fall 2019, Spring 2020)